Jackxiini/RandomAD/README.md

 ## Citation

-If you use this code in your research/work, please cite our paper:
+If you use our work in your research/work, please cite our paper:

 ```bibtex
 Coming soon